Become an LCP license provider

 - The “frontend” server mimics a library or bookseller platform and provides some administrative functionalities.
 It is not intended to be used in production, but to test the LCP and LSD servers.
 It can serve as a base for the development of an internal administration tool.

 It is possible to deploy these servers on different machines, possibly via Docker containers (EDRLab has prepared such a deployment, but needs to update it).
-For testing, it is also possible to install all servers on the same machine.
+For testing purpose, it is also possible to install every server on the same machine.

-By default, the downloaded LCP server runs in “test” mode: the LCP specification defines it as a “basic” profile.
-The server will be switched to “production” mode later, after confidential information has been set.
+By default, the downloaded LCP server runs in “test” mode: the LCP specification defines it as the “basic profile”.
+The server will be switched to “production” mode later, after some confidential information has been set.

 Step 3 : integrate the license server into the distribution platform